LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/creating-user-model/_index.md

 While our repository extends `CrudRepository`, it also contains a new method, `findByUsername`.
 Based on the method signature, it appears that this method is intended to take a username, and return the given user with that username.
 Indeed, when our application runs, the `UserRepository` will have such a method.

 Spring allows for additional, custom methods to be added to repository interfaces, as long as they follow some basic naming conventions.
 These conventions are straightforward to use, and allow you to create additional, more sophisticated query methods.
-Methods created in this way are called **query methods**, and their rules are defined in [Springs documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation).
+Methods created in this way are called **query methods**, and their rules are defined in the [Spring documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation).

 {{% notice blue Note "rocket" %}}
 The final code for this section is available in the [user-model branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/user-model) of the `CodingEventsJava` repository.